ryanfmurphy/AustinCodingAcademy/final project/README.md

 * Provide a "Check Out" button that a User can click when they are done adding items to their Cart.
 When the user Checks Out, display an invoice containing the User's name, each Product purchased, the Quantity, and the Total Cost owed.

 ## Extra Features ##
-You may optionally implement 1 or more of these Extra Features in order to further hone your learning and receive additional certification from the School showing that you've gone above and beyond in your studies.
+You may optionally implement 1 or more of these Extra Features in order to further hone your learning.

-* email the invoice / receipt when order is placed
+* An option to email the invoice / receipt when order is placed
-* instead of you making up your own products, have a product catalog to choose from
+* A more robust login system: Keep track of User names and Password Hashes in the database
-* more robust login system: keep track of users / passwords can use person class for users, add a password field make pending orders persist in the system: can log out and back in
+* Make pending orders for Users persist in the system: can log out and back in
-* payment system: e.g. use Braintree, Stripe or PayPal to allow people to purchase the product
+* Payment system: e.g. use Braintree, Stripe or PayPal to allow people to purchase the product (don't actually charge anyone's card, but you could research their API / get an API key / see if they have a "sandbox mode").
-* users can log in and view their order history
+* A feature enabling Users to log in and view their order history
-* make front-end HTML/CSS nice and stylish, make messaging on site / UI / page flow smooth and intuitive
+* Use AJAX to update the User's Cart without them having to click a separate Submit button and reload the page.

 ## Other Extra Credit Option: A separate Python Project of your own Choosing ##

-If you choose to do a separate project, then as a first step, please send us a description of the project:
+If you have completed the Minimum Requirements above, and you choose to do a separate project, then as a first step, please a description of the project to `ryan@austincodingacademy.com` and `samir@austincodingacademy.com`.
+Your description should address these questions:

 * What are you trying to accomplish?
 What is the purpose of the program?
 * How specifically is the program supposed to behave?
 * What is your initial overall plan of how to create the program?
 No need for too many details, just an overall description will do.
 * What skills that you've already learned in this class are you applying in order to create the program?
 * What skills are you "borderline" on, or needing to learn, in order to complete the program?